haydenhigg/boxbot/README.md

 ## how it works

-I transcribed every meaningful punch thrown in a few world-class boxing fights. `play.py` builds a Markov chain to model the frequencies of the six punches and the transitions between them (e.g. a cross is likely to come after a jab), then generates an infinite sequence of punches and combinations with those same frequencies.
-This creates realistic punches and combinations to follow while shadowboxing or working the bag, and each punch is announced one at a time, as by a coach.
+I transcribed every meaningful punch thrown in a few world-class boxing fights.
+This builds a Markov chain to model the frequencies of the six punches and the transitions between them (e.g. a cross is likely to come after a jab), then uses it to generate an infinite, realistic sequence of punches and combinations.
+Each punch is announced one at a time, so they can be followed while shadowboxing or working the bag.

 ## other notes